softvision-dev/webpdf-wsclient/README.md

 # webPDF wsclient
-This repository contains a simplified client library project for the webPDF server.
-The wsclient library is a optimized alternative compared to use REST APIs with self created content or generated stubs for SOAP.
-It supports REST and SOAP in one with object structure based parameterizing for all webservice calls.
+This repository contains a simplified and optimized client library for the webPDF server, and serves as an alternative to more complex REST or SOAP APIs.
+The library implements the required stubs and session management in ready-to-use interface classes and provides a common object based parameterization for webservice calls in both protocols.

 ![webPDF Logo](images/logo.png)